giorgiobolchi/jrc-egd/readme.md

  - ```Documentation/```:
 	- `JRC_chat_models.csv`: List of available models at the JRC.
 	- Other files.

+- ```Obsidian/```:
+	- Folder with all obsidian vaults, which include all target data and canvases with manuammy-drawn interlinkages for within each thematic area.

 ## Notes on File Names
 - "*network_150*" = Interlinkages based on the ~150 targets from report 1.